-POWER-GEN Europe Vienna 2013 and Renewable Energy World Europe 2013 announce keynote speakers3.
-May 2013. / News Serbia Energy
+POWER-GEN Europe Vienna 2013 and Renewable Energy World Europe 2013 announce keynote speakers, News Serbia Energy

 Conference programmes to address investment and integration